 Then take the grilled prime rib inside and let it rest for a good 20 minutes so the juices inside, in a frenzied state because of the heat, can calm down, otherwise they will leak all over the cutting board at the first slice.
 The juices will also evenly distribute throughout the meat while resting to make sure each bite is juicy.
 Feel free to tent under some loose foil to retain some of that heat if you so desire.
 I skipped the tent:

 Then slice and serve:

 A standing rib roast truly is one of the easiest things to do on the grill.
-There’s a large margin for error as the prime rib has a good amount of fat in it making it difficult to dry out, and when you use the probe thermometer, it’s almost like cheating it’s so easy!
+There’s a large margin for error as the prime rib has a good amount of fat in it making it difficult to dry out, (even when over cooked like this) and when you use the probe thermometer, it’s almost like cheating it’s so easy!

 If you have any questions about grilled prime rib, feel free to leave them below or shoot me an email.

 I might have overcooked this one a bit, but this one was just right for me, which worked out well since I cooked this prime rib on Christmas Eve.